Single spin asymmetries in ultra-peripheral $p^\uparrow A$ collisions: Abstract

 \section{Abstract}

 We suggest inclusive hadron production in ultra-peripheral proton-nucleus collisions (UPCs) $p^\uparrow A \to h AX$ as a new channel to investigate single spin asymmetries (SSAs), in particular, to test the assumed dominance of the contribution from twist-three fragmentation functions.
-By considering the photoproduction limit of semi-inclusive deep inelastic scattering (SIDIS), we find simple formulas for the polarized cross sections in the collinear twist-three framework.
+The UPC cross sections are obtained by considering the photoproduction limit of semi-inclusive deep inelastic scattering (SIDIS).
+In particular, we find simple formulas for the polarized UPC cross sections in the collinear twist-three framework.
 We then numerically calculate the fragmentation contribution to SSA in $p^\uparrow A \to \pi A X$ at $\sqrt{s} = 200$ GeV and find a few percent asymmetry in the forward region.